RVshare.com

 • Mileage: 576 miles

-• Fun Fact: The I-40 runs across eight states starting from California and ending in North Carolina.
+• Fun fact: The I-40 runs across eight states starting from California and ending in North Carolina.
 It is the third-longest interstate highway in the United States

-Top RV Rentals in Albuquerque, New Mexico
+Top RV Rentals Near Albuquerque, New Mexico

-Nearby National Parks
+National Parks

 To get the most of any road trip, you need to plan your stops.
 The beauty of taking the trip in an RV is that you don't have to worry about accommodation.
 Fortunately, most national parks also double as campgrounds.
 Here are some national parks along the route you should visit.